shivalingabaddipalli/shivalingabaddipalli.github.io/_teaching/Structural Reliability.md

 location: "Loagn, Utah, USA"
 ---

-I was assigned a teaching assistantship in the "CEE6040: Structural reliability" taught by Dr. Mohsen Zaker Esteghamati.
+I was assigned a teaching assistantship in the "CEE-6040: Structural reliability" course taught by Dr. Mohsen Zaker Esteghamati.
 The primary duties of the course include conducting/assisting in assignments, and grade evaluation.